Lame-duck session: Contingent authority to reconvene

 The two sequences of events just discussed (a recess of an existing session and adjourning sine die after providing for a new session) are not the only ones that can lead to a lame-duck session.
 A third such course of events becomes possible if, when Congress recesses before an election, it grants contingent authority to its leadership to reconvene it, or either house, "if the public interest shall require."
-In the period since ratification of the 20th Amendment, the practice has grown up that Congress often includes this contingent authority, in some form, in concurrent resolutions providing for a session recess or a sine die adjournment.
+In the period since the ratification of the 20th Amendment, the practice has grown up that Congress often includes this contingent authority, in some form, in concurrent resolutions providing for a session recess or a sine die adjournment.

 If Congress included this contingent authority in a resolution providing for a recess spanning an election, the leadership might use the authority to reconvene Congress before the scheduled expiration of the recess.
-It might do so either before or after the election itself, but in either case, any portion of the reconvened session occurring after the election would be considered a lame duck session.
+It might do so either before or after the election itself, but in either case, any portion of the reconvened session occurring after the election would be considered a lame-duck session.
 During the time since the 20th Amendment took effect, however, this course of action has not been taken.

 If Congress adjourns sine die with contingent reconvening authority, on the other hand, the sine die character of the adjournment becomes final only if the leadership does not exercise this authority by the time the next session of Congress is slated to convene, pursuant to either the Constitution or law.
 If the authority is exercised, the existing session of the old Congress resumes, and the previous adjournment turns out not to have been sine die.
-Any post-election portion of this continuation of the previous session of Congress would be considered a lame duck session.
-The Speaker of the House used authority of this kind in 1998 to reconvene the chamber in a post-election continuation of a session that had previously been terminated by a conditional sine die adjournment.
+Any post-election portion of this continuation of the previous session of Congress would be considered a lame-duck session.
+The Speaker of the House used this authority in 1998 to reconvene the chamber in a post-election continuation of a session that had previously been terminated by a conditional sine die adjournment.